 Our mission is to provide resources and support that would assist the scholarly endeavors of qualitative researchers who are SIG members.
 Resources include educational programming and relevant events at physical therapy meetings, forums and networking opportunities, as well as consultation with research.
 Additionally, we aim to increase SIG membership, as well as improve awareness of the value of qualitative research within the greater PT community.

 To join the Qualitative Research SIG, you should be Section of Research member.
-Please submit your request using the Contact Us form here.
+Please submit your request using the ‘Special Interest Groups Signup’ form below.
 Please be sure to include the name of SIG in your request.